conroy-ricketts/Geometric-Battle-For-Survival/README.md

 # Geometric Battle For Survival
-An arcade game for android that I developed in the summer of 2017.
+An arcade game for android phones that I developed in the summer of 2017.
+I used the Unity game engine along with my own soundtrack and artwork.
 # What I Learned
 - Object-oriented programming
 - User achievements and leaderboards with Google Play Services